beyonderVN/TwitterClient/README.md

-# Project 2 - *Articale Search*
+# Project 3 - *Twitter Client*

-**Name of your app** is an android app that allows a user to search for articles on web using simple filters.
-The app utilizes [New York Times Search API](http://developer.nytimes.com/docs/read/article_search_api_v2).
+**Name of your app** is an android app that allows a user to view his Twitter timeline and post a new tweet.
+The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 Time spent: **36** hours spent in total